Your business needs money – and a steady stream of it – to grow big and strong.

 It’s important that you are aware of differences in e-commerce costs because, of course, those choices can impact your e-commerce budget.
 Best to be prepared!

-If you have a Shopify store, make sure to take advantage of apps to track your profit and expenses – so you always know where you stand!
+If you have a Shopify store, use the BeProfit Shopify profit calculator to accurately track your profit and expenses – so you always know where you stand!

-It’s not all about the choices you the option to make though – some start-up costs for e-commerce business are going to be essential in order to get started off on the right foot.
+It’s not all about the choices you make though – some start-up costs for e-commerce business are going to be essential in order to get started off on the right foot.
 Below we cover the e-commerce business expenses that apply nearly universally for all beginner online sellers.

 1. Website development – $25 minimum